Cold sore (fever blister) outbreak triggers. –

 - 5 to 10% of the general population experiences 6 or more outbreaks per year (Rooney 1993), with some people having as many as 12 or more (McCarthy 2012).

 - Most people probably have somewhere between “less than 2” (Rooney) and 4 (McCarthy) per year.

 a) The cold-sore gene.

 Our method, and what our graph below shows, was to investigate how often people searched Google using the key words "cold sores."
 (We're making the assumption that few people have an interest in this topic unless they're looking for solutions for their own current problems.)

 As you can see, search activity for this topic seems to peak during the winter months.
 That seems to make sense considering that it's a time of year when people are often stressed (such as from a hectic holiday season) or exposed to environmental conditions (cold, wind, dryness) that can result in lip chapping.
-(Both are known as triggers for sore formation), both because of the weather and holidays.
+(Both are known as triggers for sore formation.)

 Internet search data suggests that cold sore occurrence likely peaks during the winter months.